GameStop Corp. (GME) Shares Up Despite Recent Market Volatility

 GME’s Market Performance

-The stock of GameStop Corp.
-(GME) has seen a 52.04% increase in the past week, with a 17.38% rise in the past month, and a 21.74% gain in the past quarter.
-The volatility ratio for the week is 6.54%, and the volatility levels for the past 30 days are at 5.26% for GME.
-The simple moving average for the last 20 days is 34.46% for GME stock, with a simple moving average of -8.64% for the last 200 days.
+GME stock saw an increase of 44.46% in the past week, with a monthly gain of 19.07% and a quarterly increase of 16.63%.
+The volatility ratio for the week is 10.03%, and the volatility levels for the last 30 days are 6.21% for GameStop Corp.
+(GME).
+The simple moving average for the last 20 days is 30.86% for GME stock, with a simple moving average of -9.33% for the last 200 days.

 Analysts’ Opinion of GME